Your landscaping website has one job: turn visitors into paying customers.

 • Garden clearance and cleanup

-If you specialise in a few services rather than offering everything, make that clear — it actually builds more trust than trying to be all things to all people.
+If you specialize in a few services rather than offering everything make that clear.
+It actually builds more trust than trying to be all things to all people.

 3. About Page: Show the Person Behind the Lawn Mower